whiletrue-industries/rebuilding-bots/README.md

 1. Edit the specifications in the `specs/` directory.
 2. In case of changes to the vector stores, remove them in the OpenAI account playground.
 Either:
-3. `python specs/sync.py` to sync the specifications with the OpenAI account.
+3. `botnim sync {staging/production} {budgetkey/takanon}` to sync the specifications with the OpenAI account.
 Or
 3. Commit the changes to the repository
 4. Run the 'Sync' action from the GitHub Actions tab.

 ### Running the Benchmark

-Running the benchmark is best done using the action in the GitHub Actions tab.
+Running the benchmark in production is best done using the action in the GitHub Actions tab.

 For running locally:
-`python benchmark/run-benchmark.py`
+`botnim benchmark {staging/production} {budgetkey/takanon} {TRUE/FALSE whether to save results locally}`